-The exchange notes will be the Company's general unsecured obligations and will rank senior in right of payment to all of the Company's existing and future Indebtedness that is expressly subordinated in right of payment to the notes.
-The exchange notes will rank equal in right of payment with all existing and future Indebtedness of the Company that is not subordinated in right of payment to the notes, without giving effect to collateral arrangements, and will be effectively subordinated to all of the Company's secured Indebtedness, including the Indebtedness under the Credit Agreement, to the extent of the value of the assets that secure such Indebtedness.
-In the event of bankruptcy, liquidation, reorganization or other winding up of the Company or upon a default in payment with respect to, or the acceleration of, any of the Company's secured Indebtedness, the Company's assets will be available to pay obligations on the notes only after all of the Company's secured Indebtedness, including Indebtedness of the Company under the Credit Agreement, has been repaid in full from such assets.
-As of June 30, 2011, on an as adjusted basis, after giving effect to the issuance of the notes and the application of the net proceeds therefrom, the Company would have had outstanding approximately \$568.7 million of Indebtedness under the Credit Agreement, which would have been effectively senior to the notes to the extent of the value of the assets securing such Indebtedness, and we would have had no other indebtedness outstanding other than the \$200.0 million aggregate principal amount of original notes.
+The exchange notes will be the Company's general secured obligations, secured by a first-priority security interest, subject to Permitted Liens, in the Collateral granted to the Collateral Agent for the benefit of the holders of the notes, which Liens will be pari passu with the Liens securing the Credit Agreement and will rank senior in right of payment to all of the Company's existing and future Indebtedness that is expressly subordinated in right of payment to the notes.
+The exchange notes will rank equal in right of payment with all existing and future Indebtedness of the Company that is not subordinated in right of payment to the notes, without giving effect to collateral arrangements, will be effectively equal in right of payment with all existing and future Indebtedness of the Company that is secured on a pari passu basis (subject to Permitted Liens) with the notes to the extent of the value of the collateral securing the notes and such other Indebtedness and will be effectively subordinated to all of the Company's future secured Indebtedness to the extent of the value of the collateral securing such Indebtedness which does not also secure the notes.
+As of June 28, 2012, the Company had outstanding approximately \$239.0 million of Indebtedness under the Credit Agreement, which was effectively pari passu with the notes, and we had \$200.0 million aggregate principal amount of the Existing Notes, which are effectively subordinated to the notes to the extent of the value of the Collateral securing the notes.

 The exchange notes also will be effectively subordinated to the liabilities of any subsidiaries that the Company may form or acquire in the future, unless those subsidiaries become guarantors of the notes.
 As of the Issue Date, the Company has no subsidiaries, and any subsidiaries that the Company may form or acquire in the future will only be required to Guarantee the notes in very limited circumstances.
-See "-Certain Covenants-Future Guarantors."
+See "Certain Covenants-Future Guarantors."
 In the event of a bankruptcy, liquidation or reorganization of any subsidiaries that the Company may form or acquire in the future that are not guarantors of the notes, those subsidiaries will be required to pay the holders of their debt and their trade creditors before they will be able to distribute any of their assets or proceeds thereof to the Company.